 Scalability we’ve already spoken about.
 The more intangibles your service deals with, the more scalable it becomes.

-Another popular tool we can use to observe characteristic of services is the marketing mix.
+Another popular tool we can use to observe the characteristic of services is the marketing mix.

 The 4, 7 or 8 P’s of the Services Marketing Mix